 In Section 2 we formally define the components of multidimensional mechanism design with side information.
 The abstraction of multidimensional mechanism design is a rich language that allows our theory to apply to many real-world settings including combinatorial auctions, matching markets, project fundraisers, and more-we expand on this list of examples further in Section 2.
-We also present the weakest-competitor VCG mechanism introduced by Krishna and Perry [33] and prove that it is revenue-optimal among all efficient mechanisms in the prior-free setting (extending their work which was in the Bayesian setting for a fixed known prior).
+We also present the weakest-competitor VCG mechanism introduced by Krishna and Perry [34] and prove that it is revenue-optimal among all efficient mechanisms in the prior-free setting (extending their work which was in the Bayesian setting for a fixed known prior).

 In Section 3 we present our meta-mechanism for mechanism design with side information.
-It generalizes the mechanism of Krishna and Perry [33].
+It generalizes the mechanism of Krishna and Perry [34].
 We introduce the notion of a weakest-competitor set and a weakest-competitor hull, which are constructions that are crucial to understanding the payments and incentive properties of our meta-mechanism.

 In Section 4 we prove that our meta-mechanism-when carefully instantiated-achieves strong welfare and revenue guarantees that are parameterized by errors in the side information.
 Our mechanism works by independently expanding the input predictions, where the expansion radius for each prediction is drawn randomly from a logarithmic discretization of the diameter of the ambient type space.
-Our mechanism achieves the efficient welfare OPT and revenue at least $\Omega(\text{OPT}/\log H)$ when the side information is highly informative and accurate, where H is an upper bound on any agent's value for any outcome.
-Its revenue approaches OPT if its initialization parameters are chosen wisely.
+Our mechanism achieves the efficient welfare $\text{OPT}$ and revenue at least $\Omega(\text{OPT}/\log H)$ when the side information is highly informative and accurate, where $H$ is an upper bound on any agent's value for any outcome.
+Its revenue approaches $\text{OPT}$ if its initialization parameters are chosen wisely.
 Its performance decays gradually as the quality of the side information decreases (whereas naïve approaches suffer from huge discontinuous drops in performance).
-Prior-free efficient welfare OPT , or total social surplus, is the strongest possible benchmark for both welfare and revenue.
-Finally, we extend our methods to more general, more expressive side information languages.
+Prior-free efficient welfare OPT, or total social surplus, is the strongest possible benchmark for both welfare and revenue.
+Finally, we extend our methods to a more general, more expressive side information language.

 In Section 5 we use our meta-mechanism to derive new results in a setting where each agent's type is determined by a constant number of parameters.
 Specifically, agent types lie on constant-dimensional subspaces (of the potentially high-dimensional ambient type space) that are known to the mechanism designer.
-For example, in the condominium example from the introduction, an agent's value per square foot might completely determine her value for each property.
-When each agent's true type is known to lie in a particular k -dimensional subspace of the ambient type space, we show how to use our meta-mechanism to guarantee revenue at least $\Omega(\text{OPT}/k(\log H)^k)$ while simultaneously guaranteeing welfare at least $\text{OPT}/\log H$.
+For example, a real-estate agent might infer a buyers' relative property values based on value per square foot.
+When each agent's true type is known to lie in a particular $k$ -dimensional subspace of the ambient type space, we show how to use our meta-mechanism to guarantee revenue at least $\Omega(\text{OPT}/k(\log H)^k)$ while simultaneously guaranteeing welfare at least $\text{OPT}/\log H$ .